coleifer/peewee/docs/peewee/example.rst

     either drop the table and re-create it or manually add the columns using an *ALTER TABLE* query.

-    Alternatively, you can use the :ref:`schema migrations <migrations>` extension to alter your database schema using Python.
+    Alternatively, you can use the :ref:`schema migrations <migrate>` extension to alter your database schema using Python.

 .. note::